shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Drathalion nodded.

 Gra and Drathalion left, heading straight for the given address.

 When they got there, Gra knocked on the door.
 “Hello?
-Toppol?
+Toppa?
 Are you there?”

+“Toppol, we’re friends of Jodi’s.”
+Drathalion added.

 They waited for a minute.
+No response.

 Drathalion pressed her ears to the door.
 “I don’t hear anything.”